Pokémon Horizons: Liko and Roy's Departure - Review

 With the success of Insomniac's other spidey games, the high popularity of not only Peter Parker but Miles Morales after the Spider-Verse movies and a focus on Venom, the game had enough hype to be that success the PS5 needed.
 Judging by the sales, it is a hit but one that perhaps isn't as grand as people expected.

-Without further ado, let's dive into this game and see why this rather safe sequel is nonetheless a great one.
+Without further ado, let's talk about this game and see why this rather safe sequel is nonetheless a great one.

 A few years after Doctor Octopuss's incident Peter and Miles continue to protect the city as the Friendly Neighbourhood Spider-Men though continue to struggle to balance being Spider-Man with their 'normal' lives.
 Peter, due to his Spider-Man activities, can't hold a job and can't pay off the mortgage on the house Aunt May left him or build towards a future with MJ.
 Miles struggles with writing his college application and his mom dating again.